element-foundation/construction-paper/Construction-Paper.md

 A sophisticated DeFi user may evaluate the market’s pricing of a YT and consider it to be too aggressive or even conservative.
 For example, in a one-year term, the user believes the yETH vault will have an average APY of 10%.
 This would imply that the user thinks 1 eY:yETH will be redeemable for 0.1 ETH at the end of the term.
 If the YT is selling for more than a 10% discount on 0.1 ETH, then it would be considered a strong buy.
 In this case, the user would be taking a buy position on the YT.
 If it is less, then it would be considered a strong sell.
 In this case, the user would want to sell the YT.

-## 4. Minting and Staking
+## 4. Minting and Providing Liquidity
-Minting and staking PTs and YTs may be a very profitable endeavor for DeFi users.
-This section begins by covering how the minting process works and ends with a detailed look at the simulations and analysis of the potential profitability as well the staking process, such as how the trading curve and parameterization are used.
+Minting and providing liquidity for PTs and YTs may be a very profitable endeavor for DeFi users.
+This section begins by covering how the minting process works and ends with a detailed look at the simulations and analysis of the potential profitability as well the liquidity providing process, such as how the trading curve and parameterization are used.

 ### 4.1 Terms
 A term indicates the redemption date of a set of PTs or YTs.
 The principal or yield cannot be redeemed through the Element Protocol's contracts until the term date has been reached.